ericcarraway/billing-bot/README.md

 ### external-scripts

-There will inevitably be functionality that everyone will want.
+There will inevitably be functionality what everyone will want.
 Instead of writing it yourself, you can use existing plugins.

 Hubot is able to load plugins from third-party `npm` packages.
 This is the